deltachat/deltachat-pages/es/help.md

 for the following reasons:

-- Non-chatmail apps are largely not accomplishing automatic end-to-end email encryption for their users, while chatmail apps and relays pervasively enforce end-to-end encryption and security standards.
+- Non-chatmail apps are largely not accomplishing automatic end-to-end email encryption for their users, while chatmail apps and relays pervasively enforce end-to-end encryption and other security standards.

-- Las aplicaciones que no usan chatmail utilizan los servidores de email como archivo a largo plazo de los mensajes mientras que los clientes de chatmail utilizan los servidores de email para retransmitir al instante mensajes efímeros.
+- Non-chatmail apps use email servers as a long-term message archive while chatmail clients use email servers for ephemeral instant message forwarding.

 - Supporting the full variety of classic email setups would require considerable development and maintenance efforts,